Medical examiner rules Jeffrey Epstein's death a suicide by hanging

 RELATED: Epstein accuser sues as questions swirl about his death

-The Washington Post and The New York Times reported Thursday that the autopsy revealed that several bones in Epstein's neck had been broken, leading to speculation his death was a homicide.
+The Washington Post and The New York Times reported Thursday that the autopsy revealed that a bone in Epstein's neck had been broken, leading to speculation his death was a homicide, though experts said the bone in question often breaks in suicidal hangings.

 The medical examiner's ruling came a day after two more women sued Jeffrey Epstein's estate, saying he sexually abused them.